pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

 .. class:: Annot

    .. index::
-      pair: matrix; Annot.getPixmap args
+      pair: matrix; getPixmap
-      pair: colorspace; Annot.getPixmap args
+      pair: colorspace; getPixmap
-      pair: alpha; Annot.getPixmap args
+      pair: alpha; getPixmap

    .. method:: getPixmap(matrix=fitz.Identity, colorspace=fitz.csRGB, alpha=False)

       Creates a pixmap from the annotation as it appears on the page in untransformed coordinates.
-The pixmap's :ref:`IRect` equals ``Annot.rect.irect`` (see below).
+The pixmap's :ref:`IRect` equals *Annot.rect.irect* (see below).

-      :arg matrix: a matrix to be used for image creation.
-Default is the ``fitz.Identity`` matrix.
+      :arg matrix_like matrix: a matrix to be used for image creation.
+Default is the *fitz.Identity* matrix.
-      :type matrix: :ref:`Matrix`

       :arg colorspace: a colorspace to be used for image creation.
-Default is ``fitz.csRGB``.
+Default is *fitz.csRGB*.
       :type colorspace: :ref:`Colorspace`

       :arg bool alpha: whether to include transparency information.
-Default is ``False``.
+Default is *False*.

       :rtype: :ref:`Pixmap`

       .. note:: If the annotation has just been created or modified

-   .. method:: setInfo(d)
+   .. method:: setInfo(info=None, content=None, title=None, creationDate=None, modDate=None, subject=None)

+      *(Changed in version 1.16.10)*

-      Changes the info dictionary.
-This includes dates, contents, subject and author (title).
-Changes for ``name`` will be ignored.
+      Changes annotation properties.
+These include dates, contents, subject and author (title).
+Changes for *name* will be ignored.
+The update happens selectively: To leave a property unchanged, set it to *None*.
+To delete existing data, use an empty string.

-      :arg dict d: a dictionary compatible with the ``info`` property (see below).
+      :arg dict info: a dictionary compatible with the *info* property (see below).
 All entries must be strings.
+If this argument is not a dictionary, the other arguments are used instead -- else they are ignored.
+      :arg str content: *(new in v1.16.10)* see description in :attr:`info`.
+      :arg str title: *(new in v1.16.10)* see description in :attr:`info`.
+      :arg str creationDate: *(new in v1.16.10)* date of annot creation.
+If given, should be in PDF datetime format.
+      :arg str modDate: *(new in v1.16.10)* date of last modification.
+If given, should be in PDF datetime format.
+      :arg str subject: *(new in v1.16.10)* see description in :attr:`info`.

    .. method:: setLineEnds(start, end)

       Sets an annotation's line ending styles.
 Only 'FreeText', 'Line', 'PolyLine', and 'Polygon' annotations can have these properties.
 Each of these annotation types is defined by a list of points which are connected by lines.
-The symbol identified by ``start`` is attached to the first point, and ``end`` to the last point of this list.
+The symbol identified by *start* is attached to the first point, and *end* to the last point of this list.
 For unsupported annotation types, a no-operation with a warning message results.

       :arg int start: The symbol number for the first point.
       :arg int end: The symbol number for the last point.